gneisenauu/Scryfall-Doc-Scrapping/README.md

 temporary README file
 note: this project is designed for decklists from the tappedout.net domain
-before running make sure you have:
+before running make sure you have ran the following:
     pip install beautifulsoup4
     pip install scrapy